 English is not only a universal language and is spoken and understood by most people, but is also more open to change and reform.
 Language is alive and constantly changing.
 Unfortunately Esperanto has missed out on this natural development - Zamenhof defined his manifesto of Esperanto as inviolable and thus prevented any reform of the language.

 You have seen that Esperanto has many advantages and has been successful over the years.
 The idea of a single language community that can communicate across borders is fantastic - but obviously remains just an idea.
 However, language lovers still have the opportunity to learn the most well-known planned language with the help of teaching materials.

 The living language alternative is English.
 The universal language of English has become a recognized lingua franca and thus forms the foundation for communicating with people across borders.

 Perhaps you rather liked the idea that you need to learn less grammar with Esperanto.
 But don't worry: With Linguajet, no matter which language you choose, you don't have to memorize any grammar!

-With our range of languages, for example, you learn English in a brain-friendly way.
+With our range of languages, for example, you learn Spanish in a brain-friendly way.
 Use short passages of text to familiarize yourself with new vocabulary.
 Then run the text in the background.
 By speaking it aloud you subconsciously learn the pronunciation of words and the grammatical structure is memorized all by itself.